VinCramer/UMLCreator/README.md

 - Launching a new project
 - Adding new classes
 - Moving classes
+- Toggleable grid in the background
+- Ability to snap to aforementioned grid, even if the grid is not displayed
 - Taking screenshots of UML diagram

 # Program functions to include: